Splamy/TS3AudioBot/README.md

 The bot is fully operable via chat.
 Commands can be invoked with `!command`.

-For the full command list and tutorials see [here in the wiki](https://github.com/Splamy/TS3AudioBot/wiki/CommandSystem)
+For the full command list and tutorials see [here in the wiki](https://github.com/Splamy/TS3AudioBot/wiki/CommandSystem).

 ## Download
-You can download the lastest builds precompiled from our [nightly server](https://splamy.de/Nightly#ts3ab):
+You can download the latest builds precompiled from our [nightly server](https://splamy.de/Nightly#ts3ab):
 - [![Build Status](https://img.shields.io/badge/Download-master-green.svg)](https://splamy.de/api/nightly/ts3ab/master/download)
   versions are mostly considered stable but won't get bigger features as fast.
 - [![Build Status](https://img.shields.io/badge/Download-develop-green.svg)](https://splamy.de/api/nightly/ts3ab/develop/download)
   will always have the latest and greatest but might not be fully stable or have broken features.

-Continue with downloading the dependecies
+Continue with downloading the dependencies.

 ### Dependencies
 You will need to download a few things for the bot to run: